nansencenter/DA-tutorials/notebooks/nb_mirrors/T1 - DA & EnKF.md

 *Copyright (c) 2020, Patrick N. Raanes*

-This tutorial series is a self-contained introduction to *data assimilation (DA)*, taking you from the mathematical basics to your own implementation of the EnKF.
+This tutorial series introduces *data assimilation (DA)*, beginning with basic mathematical concepts and culminating in your own implementation of the EnKF.
 Alternatively, the article by [Wikle and Berliner (2007)](#References) is short and nice, while the book by [Asch, Bocquet, and Nodet (2016)](#References) is rigorous and detailed.
 $